 3) Find and connect with journalists

 In the absence of the person who originally wrote the article, you can also reach out to the editor of the publication.
-However, since editors are also busy people, the best department to reach out to is the publication’s correction desk because their primary role is to make amends to articles that have already been published.
+However, keep in mind that editors are also busy people.
+The best department to reach out to is the publication’s correction desk because their primary role is to make amends to articles that have already been published.

-To effectively your their target media professionals, you need to start by crafting an engaging email pitch that will get their attention.
-From our research, it seems that a successful link reclamation email includes:
+To effectively target media professionals, you need to start by crafting an engaging email pitch that will get their attention.
+From our research, a successful link reclamation email includes:

 - A polite thank you to them for covering your company’s campaign and brand